 - Anonymously graded assignment scores are not used in calculated columns until anonymity is disabled.

 - Anonymously graded assignments do not display in Grade Center reports until anonymity is disabled.

 - When downloading Grade Center data, anonymously graded assignment columns are not available for selection.

 After you select the check box to enable delegated grading, you can view a list of all potential graders.
 Instructors will always be allowed to view all students’ grades, feedback, and notes.
 This permission is by default disabled for users with the role of Graders or Teaching Assistants for example.
-Instructor can enabled this option for some users.
+Instructor can enable this option for some users.

 To designate grades for specific groups of students, use the drop-down list next to each grader’s name to assign submissions to grade.
 There are four available options: